ogradyc01/GoldenCheetah/UG_Special-Topics_Working-with-R.md

 * GC.season(all=FALSE, compare=FALSE) to get season details
 * GC.season.metrics(all=FALSE, compare=FALSE) to get season metrics
 * GC.season.meanmax(all=FALSE, compare=FALSE) to get best mean maximals for a season
-* GC.season.peaks(all=FALSE, series, duration) to get activity peaks for a given series and duration
+* GC.season.peaks(all=FALSE, compare=FALSE, series, duration) to get activity peaks for a given series and duration
 * GC.season.pmc(all=FALSE, metric="TSS") to get PMC data for any given metric

 R Script Examples